 - Poor mental performance

-Unfortunately, getting enough iron isn’t as simple as eating plenty iron rich foods.
+Unfortunately, getting enough iron isn’t as simple as eating plenty of iron rich foods.
 Although there are good quantities of iron in many plant foods, it isn’t absorbed into the body as easily as the iron in meat.
 This means that those on a meat-free diet can be more at risk of developing anaemia.

 Best iron rich foods for vegetarians